Sep 9, 2022

-After making worldwide waves on those two landmark imprints, Shimza launched KUNYE (which means together in Xhosa/Zulu) in November 2020, a label that bridges South Africa's emerging producers and the global stage.
-Inviting a selection of artists to perform in KUNYE's weekly livestream sessions, Shimza formed a new movement for Afro Tech while amplifying the label's mission to unite people through the love of music.
+After making worldwide waves on those two landmark imprints, Shimza launched Kunye (which means together in Xhosa/Zulu) Records in November 2020, a label that bridges South Africa's emerging producers and the global stage.
+Inviting a selection of artists to perform in KUNYE's weekly livestream sessions, Shimza formed a new movement for Afro tech while amplifying the label's mission to unite people through the love of music.

 Let's go back to the early days.
 How did you get started as a DJ?

 It stemmed from the love of music that I grew up around.
 My parents and my brother used to play a lot of music in the house, and I think by that time, there was a youth radio station, which was starting in South Africa called Y-FM, which was very on the piles and pushing new music to people.
 We were exposed to much more music as a country, South Africa.
 We were exposed to new music from all around the world.
 I think that influenced me into loving music and wanting to be a DJ.